 A DUI lawyer in Granite City, IL represents people accused of driving under the influence of alcohol, drugs, or a combination of both.
 If you or your loved one were recently arrested for DUI in Granite City, IL, you need to take fast, decisive steps.
-The penalties for a DUI in Illinois are severe — they can threaten your freedom, your ability to drive, and your long-term future.
+DUI charges in Illinois are serious — the penalties can affect your freedom, your driving privileges, and your future for years to come.

 The right DUI attorney can step in to protect your rights, push to keep you out of jail, and fight for your ability to drive.

-Combs Waterkotte’s Granite City, IL criminal defense lawyers can step in immediately to protect you and begin building your defense.
-Contact us at (314) 900-HELP or fill out our online contact form for a free, confidential case review.
+Combs Waterkotte’s Granite City, IL criminal defense lawyers are ready to step in immediately to fight for you.
+Reach out to us at (314) 900-HELP or submit our contact form now for a free and confidential case review.

 What You’ll Learn on This Page

-• How a DUI lawyer in Granite City, IL can help you from day one — working to protect your license and build your courtroom defense.
+- How a DUI lawyer in Granite City, IL can help you at every stage — from license suspension to courtroom defense.

 Free book